cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-networks/locations/index.md

 <Aside type="Warning" header="Warning">

 Deploying Gateway DNS filtering using static IP addresses may prevent users from connecting to public Wi-Fi networks through captive portals.
-To avoid this issue, use the [WARP client](/connections/connect-devices/warp) to connect your devices to Teams.
+To avoid this issue, use the [WARP client](/connections/connect-devices/warp) to connect your devices to Cloudflare Zero Trust.

 </Aside>